cosmicjs/blocks/README.md

-# Cosmic Feature Templates
+# Cosmic Blocks

-Use Cosmic Feature Templates to build common content-powered features for your website or app.
+Use Cosmic Blocks to build common content-powered features for your website or app.
 Save development time and learn content modeling best practices.

-## Features include:
+## Blocks include:

 - Blog
 - Pages